reallyfancy/make-play-code-unity-and-cake/session-3/README.md

 ### Graphics

 We learned that the term for drawing things to the screen in a game is **_rendering_**.
-Unity needs several different components and assets in order to render a GameObject: a **_[MeshFilter]{https://docs.unity3d.com/Manual/class-MeshFilter.html}_** component, a **_[mesh]{https://docs.unity3d.com/Manual/class-Mesh.html}_**, a **_[Renderer]{https://docs.unity3d.com/Manual/class-MeshRenderer.html}_** component and at least one **_[material]{https://docs.unity3d.com/Manual/class-Material.html}_**.
+Unity needs several different components and assets in order to render a GameObject: a **_[MeshFilter](https://docs.unity3d.com/Manual/class-MeshFilter.html)_** component, a **_[mesh](https://docs.unity3d.com/Manual/class-Mesh.html)_**, a **_[Renderer](https://docs.unity3d.com/Manual/class-MeshRenderer.html)_** component and at least one **_[material](https://docs.unity3d.com/Manual/class-Material.html)_**.
 We don't need to memorise these - we just need to realise that rendering is complex!

-The simplest way to change the appearance of a GameObject is to change the material that its Renderer uses.
+The simplest way to change the appearance of a GameObject is to change the material that its renderer uses.
 We created a couple of simple new materials to give our Scene a little colour.

 ### Audio